opencv/opencv/modules/gpu/doc/introduction.rst

 *
     If you use only synchronous functions, create several CPU threads (one per each GPU) and from within each thread create a CUDA context for the corresponding GPU using
-    :func:`gpu::setDevice()`     or Driver API.
+    :cpp:func:`gpu::setDevice()`     or Driver API.
 Each of the threads will use the associated GPU.

 *
     If you use asynchronous functions, you can use the Driver API to create several CUDA contexts associated with different GPUs but attached to one CPU thread.
 Within the thread you can switch from one GPU to another by making the corresponding context "current".
 With non-blocking GPU calls, managing algorithm is clear.